 Good books broaden our horizons and inspire new conversations, no matter where we are!
-Join the Florida Museum of Natural History and Alachua County Library District in support of the National Endowment for the Arts Big Read, a series of events building community while lifting the voices of women in science.
+We were so proud to partner with Alachua County Library District in support of the National Endowment for the Arts Big Read, a series of events building community while lifting the voices of women in science.

 by Hope Jahren

 Autobiography of a geobiologist celebrating the lifelong curiosity, humility and passion that drives every scientist.

 Novel celebrating the lives of three girls in three different time periods who grew up to become scientists.

 Target ages: Grades 5 & up.